 Patellofemoral disorders: a classification system and clinical guidelines for nonoperative rehabilitation

-One article on PainSci cites Wilk 1998: The Complete Guide to Patellofemoral Pain Syndrome
+One page on PainSci cites Wilk 1998: The Complete Guide to Patellofemoral Pain Syndrome

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.